 Picower Institute for Learning and Memory

 The Picower Institute is a community of scientists dedicated to understanding the mechanisms that drive learning and memory and related functions such as cognition, emotion, perception, and consciousness.
-Institute researchers explore the brain at multiple scales, from genes and molecules, to cells and synapses, to circuits and systems, producing novel insights into how disruptions in these mechanisms can lead to developmental, psychiatric, or neurodegenerative disease.
+Institute researchers explore the brain at multiple scales, from genes and molecules, to cells and synapses, to circuits, systems, and behavior producing novel insights into how disruptions in these mechanisms can lead to developmental, psychiatric, or neurodegenerative disease.
 The institute offers exciting research opportunities from undergraduate to postdoctoral levels.

 Picower Institute investigators explore:

 - The genetic, molecular, cellular, circuit and systems means by which memory is formed, stored and recalled